LIT-Protocol/lit-accs-validator-sdk/README.md

-# ❌ This package is outdated and no longer maintained.
-Please avoid using it.
+# ❌ This package is outdated and no longer maintained - Use this instead https://accs.getlit.dev/ (22 Oct, 2024)
 # Getting started

 ```